top of page

 The Dangerous Assumption: “I Exercise, So I’m Safe”

-🔥 5 Hidden Heart Risks in Fit Women
+5 Hidden Heart Risks in Fit Women

 1. Lipoprotein(a): The Genetic Risk You Can’t Outrun

-Lipoprotein(a), or Lp(a), is a genetically inherited cholesterol particle that increases your risk of heart attack and stroke—even if your other cholesterol levels are normal.
+Lipoprotein(a), or Lp(a), is a genetically inherited cholesterol particle that increases your risk of heart attack and stroke, even if your other cholesterol levels are normal.
+Most women have never been tested for it because Lp(a) isn’t included in routine cholesterol panels.

-✅ What to do: Ask your doctor for a one-time Lp(a) blood test, especially if you have a family history of early heart disease or stroke.
+Action: Request a one-time Lp(a) blood test, especially if you have a family history of early heart disease or stroke.

 2. Autoimmune Conditions and Chronic Inflammation

-...can triple your risk of cardiovascular disease due to ongoing inflammation that silently damages arteries.
+Conditions like lupus, rheumatoid arthritis, psoriasis, and Hashimoto’s thyroiditis can triple your risk of cardiovascular disease due to ongoing inflammation that silently damages arteries.

 3. Visceral Fat: The “Skinny Fat” Paradox

 Some lean women—especially those with a normal BMI—still carry too much visceral fat, the dangerous fat wrapped around internal organs.
+This fat increases your risk of insulin resistance, high blood pressure, and heart disease.

-✅ What to do: Track your waist circumference (ideal <80 cm for women).
+Action: Track your waist circumference (ideal <80 cm for women).
 If you’re slim but have a rounder belly or fatigue after meals, consider body composition analysis.

 4. Exercise-Induced Stress and Overtraining

-✅ What to do: Balance intense workouts with rest days, mindfulness practices, and heart rate variability monitoring if training heavily.
+Action: Balance intense workouts with rest days, mindfulness practices, and heart rate variability monitoring if training heavily.

 5. Menopause and Arterial Aging

-Even fit women may experience rapid cardiovascular changes in this stage of life.
+During perimenopause and menopause, estrogen levels drop.
+This leads to stiffer arteries, higher cholesterol, and increased central fat gain.
+Even fit women can experience rapid cardiovascular changes in this stage of life.

-✅ What to do: Women over 40 should have a baseline heart screening, especially during or after menopause.
+Action: Women over 40 should have a baseline heart screening, especially during or after menopause.

-💡 Other Overlooked Heart Risk Factors in Women
+Other Overlooked Heart Risk Factors in Women

 • Strong family history of early heart disease